 Are you ready to advance your career — or start a new one entirely?
-Thanks to some of today’s continuing education programs, it’s never been easier to acquire marketable skills.
+Thanks to some of today’s top continuing education programs, it has never been easier to acquire marketable skills.

 Many programs offer intensive professional training and connect you to a network of employers.
 Others simply allow you to learn about a subject you’re interested in.

 And because many adult education classes are online, you can complete them wherever and whenever is convenient for you.